vtexdocs/help-center-content/docs/announcements/en/new-way-of-adding-multilingual-support-to-your-vtex-io-app.md

 author: TnXcuQydAAOuwWACo864E
 slug: new-way-of-adding-multilingual-support-to-your-vtex-io-app
 legacySlug: new-way-of-adding-multilingual-support-to-your-vtex-io-app
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN:  In the new VTEX.IO version, JSON translation files must be saved on a new folder, on the root directory.
+announcementSynopsisEN: ' In the new VTEX.IO version, JSON translation files must be saved on a new folder, on the root directory.'
 ---

 We're changing the way translation files are served through VTEX.IO.
 The new method uses a new builder called `messages 0.x` and requires a minor change in folder structure.
 That way, JSON translation files must be saved on the `messages` folder, on the root directory.